 All vehicles entering and leaving the Landfill to dispose of Waste shall be weighed.

-All loads delivered by rail shall delivered in a manner that allows for such loads to be weighed prior to disposal.
+All loads delivered by rail shall be delivered in a manner that allows for such loads to be weighed prior to disposal.
+Weights determined by the railroad shall be conclusive for such weights.

-Company will operate scales at the Landfill entrance or at such other location as may be determined by Company and approved by the County to ensure the proper weighing of loads being delivered to the Landfill.
+Company will operate scales at the Landfill entrance or at such other location as may be determined by Company to ensure the proper weighing of loads being delivered to the Landfill by trucks or other road vehicles.
 Scales will be of a type and quality customarily used in the industry and shall be properly maintained and operated by Company.
 Company shall report scale data to the County on a monthly basis in such form as the Parties shall agree and make scale data available for review by the County at the Landfill during normal business hours upon reasonable notice.

 Notwithstanding the foregoing, trucks owned by Company and other regular users shall not need to be weighed upon leaving if the vehicle tare weights are known.
 Such trucks must be weighed at least annually to check these weights.

-Volume and Capacity.
-The daily Waste volume accepted for disposal in the Landfill will not exceed ten thousand (10,000) tons per day (the “Maximum Volume”).
-The Parties may increase the Maximum Volume only as mutually agreed to by the Parties in writing, subject to the Permit.
-County Waste shall be excluded from the Maximum Volume.
+Capacity.
+The daily Waste accepted for disposal in the Landfill will not exceed ten thousand (10,000) tons per day (the “Maximum Daily Weight”).
+The Parties may increase the Maximum Daily Weight only as mutually agreed to by the Parties in writing, subject to the Permit.
+County Waste shall be excluded from the Maximum Daily Weight.

 Host Fee.

 Company will pay to the County an escalating host fee (“Host Fee”) at a rate which is based on the average tonnage of Waste (other than County Waste) accepted per day at the Landfill each month throughout the Term.
-Company shall calculate the Host Fee on a monthly basis by first determining the average tonnage of Waste (other than County Waste) delivered per day to the Landfill during the applicable month, and then multiplying the appliable Host Fee rate by the aggregate tonnage of Waste (other than County Waste) delivered to the Landfill that month.
-Company shall pay the Host Fee to the County as specified in Section 2.8(d).
-The applicable Host Fee rate shall be determined as set forth on Exhibit B attached hereto.
+Company shall calculate the Host Fee on a monthly basis by first determining the average tonnage of Waste (other than County Waste) delivered per day to the Landfill during the applicable month, and then multiplying the Host Fee rate by the aggregate tonnage of Waste (other than County Waste) delivered to the Landfill that month.
+Company shall pay the Host Fee to the County as specified in Section 2.7(d).
+The Host Fee rate shall be determined as set forth on Exhibit B attached hereto.

-Beginning on January 1 of the fourth calendar year of this Agreement (including any partial year), and on the first day of January each year thereafter, the Host Fee, as set forth on Exhibit B, shall be adjusted to reflect increases in the Consumer Price Index (CPI-U South Region) published by the Bureau of Labor for all urban consumers (the “CPI”).
-The Host Fee shall increase accordingly in the event the Maximum Volume is increased in accordance with Section 2.6.
-The County shall provide written notice to Company setting forth any such increase in the Host Fee prior to January 1 of each applicable year; provided, that, if the County fails to provide such notice prior to January 1 of any applicable year, the Host Fee increase shall not take place until thirty (30) days after such written notice is provided by the County.
+Beginning on January 1, 2052, and on the first day of January each year thereafter, the Host Fee, as set forth on Exhibit B, shall be adjusted to reflect change from the prior year in the Consumer Price Index (CPI-U South Region) published by the Bureau of Labor for all urban consumers (the “CPI”) but not to exeed 3.0% for any year.
+The Host Fee shall be revised accordingly in the event the Maximum Daily Weight is increased in accordance with Section 2.6.
+The County shall provide written notice to Company setting forth any such change in the Host Fee prior to January 1 of each applicable year; provided, that, if the County fails to provide such notice prior to January 1 of any applicable year, the Host Fee change shall not take place until thirty (30) days after such written notice is provided by the County unless the change is a reduction in the Host Fee, in which case the Company shall notify the County.

 All County Waste (including Acceptable Wastes from any County Collection Site) shall be accepted at the Landfill at the tipping fees set forth for County Waste on Exhibit B. In calculating the Host Fee, Company shall exclude all County Waste.
-Notwithstanding the foregoing, Company agrees that it shall not offer any party a tipping fee rate which is less than the rate charged to the County.